 Mountain bikes go through many rough and stressful situations compared to road bikes.
 A mountain biker has to pass through rough terrains, which takes a toll on the chains.
 As a result, the chain lifespan of mountain bikes is around 500 to 1500 miles.

 The usage of electric bikes is almost similar to road bikes.
 They are more suited to smooth and paved pathways.
 That said, just like road bikes, they have a moderate to higher lifespan.
-The chains in them have an expectancy of 2000 to 3000 miles.
-And with continuous maintenance, the span can also be increased.
+The chains in them have an expectancy of 2000 to 3000 miles, but it depends on the frequency of the usage and the types of your e-bike.
+For instance, an e-bike for food delivery has a higher lifespan than a mountain e-bike.
+Moreover, with continuous maintenance, the span can also be increased.

 Touring bikes are used for longer rides.
 They are built to ensure durability and long-lastingness.